Historic Sites of Manitoba: Kirkwood School No. 654 (Municipality of Deloraine-Winchester)

 “Consolidated school district dissolved,” Winnipeg Free Press, 17 September 1935, page 9.

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.

 Deloraine Scans a Century: 1880-1980 by Deloraine History Book Committee, 1980, pages 141-142.

-We thank Howard Griffith and Elaine Morrison for providing additional information used here.
+We thank Howard Griffith, Elaine Morrison, David Ford, and Kathryn Hyndman for providing additional information used here.

 This page was prepared by Gordon Goldsborough.